Ella Sri Lanka: A hidden gem

 We took the beautiful train ride the other way, from Ella to Kandy- seven hours with a 7, 5 and 2 year old, with no problems at all.

 Ella is possibly one of the best places in Sri Lanka for outdoor activities.
 There are miles of stunning hills, forests and countrysides; waterfalls and ruins of cultural and spiritual significance.
 One of the best things about Ella is that most of these are free; perfect for our budget-savvy full time traveling family (read about how we afford to travel full time here).
-Here are our top picks for what to do in Ella Sri Lanka:
+Here are our top picks for things to do in Ella Sri Lanka:

 - Little Adam’s Peak: This is the baby brother of the Adam’s Peak mountain and very do-able with kids.
 We took a tuk-tuk from Ella town to the start of the hills, near to the small local village made from corrugated-iron houses where many tea pickers live.
 The walk took us a couple of hours as we went slowly and our toddler decided to walk instead of being carried, which was pretty cool!
 The views are gorgeous and you will see tea-pickers working as you go, giving a glimpse into the traditional lives of the locals.
 After a winding path there are 300 steps to climb, followed by a steep scramble which may be harder for elderly people or those with tiny babies.
 Definitely bring a baby carrier as this last bit will require free hands to keep you balanced and safe if you decide to go right to the top, although the views just below the peak are very rewarding and worth the climb even if you don’t go to the ridge!
 Top tip: Bring some small cash notes for the kids selling fruit along the way, and also to give to one or two tea-pickers who pose for photos with tourists.
 These women work 10 hour days in the blazing heat for less than £5 a day, so extra cash is sorely needed and goes a long way.